cyprus327/Fraglib/Documentation.md

 - **color**: An optional parameter representing the color of which to set the alpha channel.
 - **newA**: The new value for the A channel of the color, in the range [0.0, 1.0].
 ### HslToRgb (uint)
-Converts a color from HSL color space to either RGBA (0xRRGGBBAA) or ARGB format (0xAARRGGBB) depending on the system's endianness.
+Converts a color from HSL format to either RGBA (0xRRGGBBAA) or ABGR format (0xAABBGGRR) depending on the system's endianness.
 - **hue**: The H channel's value.
 - **saturation**: The S channel's value.
 - **lightness**: The L channel's value.